vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/02_PART-A/07_ANNEXURE_I_PROCEEDINGS_OF_THE_FIRST_MEETING.md

 Dr. Daftari pointed out, however, that the Committee had been definitely assigned the task of submitting proposals to the Government for a reform in the calendar and as such the general question whether the Government should undertake it or not did not arise.
 He laid emphasis on the fact that our present calendars were absurd in the sense that the seasons were moving backward and wanted that this should be stopped.

-The Committee **resolved that a National Solar Calendar for civil purposes** should be prepared by the Committee under the auspices of the Central Government and that **the lunar pancānga should be pegged on to this** calendar.
+The Committee **resolved that a National Solar Calendar for civil purposes** should be prepared by the Committee under the auspices of the Central Government and that **the lunar pañcāṅga should be pegged on to this** calendar.

 ## World calendar reform
 26. Whether India should support the proposals of the W.C.A. was discussed.